wraith/wraith/doc/UPDATES.md

+* Stop trying to regain jupenick when it is unavailable and main nick is temporarily juped (#101).

 # maint
   * Update server list, 'set -yes servers -' and 'set -yes servers6 -' to get new list.
   * Fix Linux binary compat on FreeBSD due to lack of ptrace(2).